 19 – 2,282 British miners return to work.

 23 – Fire breaks out at Oxford Circus tube station in London.
-Hundreds flee smoke-filled tunnels.
+Hundreds flee and almost 1,000 passengers are trapped in smoke-filled tunnels for three hours.

 01 – Australian Prime Minister Bob Hawke wins close poll.